elastx/openstack-ansible-os-adjutant/CONTRIBUTING.rst

 Style guide
 -----------

-When creating tasks and other roles for use in Ansible please create then using the YAML dictionary format.
+When creating tasks and other roles for use in Ansible please create them using the YAML dictionary format.

 Example YAML dictionary format: